 When you have completed importing all your HMIS data and links to the associated forms, we highly recommend disabling/removing permissions to the Legacy AVS forms that you were using to collect this data.
 This is to ensure staff are not continuing to enter any new HMIS data in the old forms and creating duplicated information in your database.
 Note: This only applies if you are moving all your data (HUD/HMIS data and other program data into the new AHS Template Forms).

-Now that you have migrated your HUD/HMIS data from the Legacy AVS Forms to the new AHS Template, you have access to the updated Compliance Reporting feature which makes running HMIS required reports easier and reduces the burden on administrators to continually update and maintain these when HUD releases compliance updates.
+Now that you have migrated your HUD/HMIS data from the Legacy AVS Forms to the new AHS Template, you will need access to the updated Compliance Reporting feature which makes running HMIS required reports easier and reduces the burden on administrators to continually update and maintain these when HUD releases compliance updates.
 To have Compliance Reporting turned on within your site, please email email@example.com with your request to have it enabled.

 When you have completed your data migration and the Compliance Reports have been turned on within your site, it will be imperative for you to test the Compliance Reports and verify that your data is being pulled in and displayed accurately.
-Depending on the results of running the Compliance Report(s) it may be necessary to review the data migration process and go back and make corrections where necessary.
+Depending on the results of running the Compliance Report(s), it may be necessary to review the data migration process and go back and make corrections where necessary.

 You’ve made it to the end of this guide.
 You should now be set up with HUD-compliant reporting and data in all the right places.
 Congratulations!
 You deserve a pat on the back.